 Some additional frequently asked questions about property management

 A property manager is an individual or company who manages rental properties on behalf of the property owner.
 They are responsible for screening tenants, handling rent payments and other legal issues, and taking care of day-to-day tasks involved in renting out a property.
+If you would like to hire a property manager to take care of your rental property, get in touch with HKY Real Estate today.

 How much a property manager charges can vary depending on the area, but generally speaking, property managers will charge around 11% of the monthly rent for their services.

 Word of mouth is always a great way to start your search.
 Ask friends or family members if they have any recommendations.
 You can also check online review sites like realestate.com.au or Google Reviews to see what others have had to say about specific property managers, and more broadly property management companies, in your area.
+Want to hire a property manager?
+Speak to the team at HKY Real Estate today.

 Rental income is the payment that property owners receive from tenants in return for occupation of a property.
 Property owners must report rental income for all rental properties on their tax return.